kleinbottle4/rotations-with-matrices/README.md

-# matrix-rotations-demo
+# rotations-with-matrices
-Demonstration of matrix rotations
+Demonstration of rotating a point by a matrix